 As the church grew, there was a need to have more full-time workers and thus in 1982 Bishop Mosa Sono and the late Jerry Lechela were approached to be associate Pastors to Pastor Andra’e and Edana.
 What was unique about the church at that point was the voluntary service that was offered by several church members like Mrs Nonceba Mnguni, Mr Levy, Pastor Cebisa Dwaba, Mrs Jane Shuba and others.
 The preparation of the hall for the Sunday services was done the day before, with the setting out of 149 chairs, the Peavey Sound System, etc. The Sunday morning intercession which preceded the service was introduced at that point, and this has become one of the values the church embraces.

 Due to certain constraints to the use of the Rhema name, the church was instructed not to use the name any longer; and the financial support to the church was also withdrawn.
-In the midst of these challenges, the first service at the new venue, Isaacson Higher Primary School in Moroka was marked by an evident tangible presence of God.
+In the midst of these challenges, the first service at the new venue, Isaacson Higher Primary School in Moroka on the 18th of September 1983 was marked by an evident tangible presence of God.
 The name Grace Bible Church was then adopted in 1984.

-At this stage the prayer activity intensified with prayer meetings on Saturday mornings, and Sunday afternoon services focusing on prayer.
+At that stage the prayer activity intensified with prayer meetings on Saturday mornings, and Sunday afternoon services focusing on prayer.

 In 1985 the church then relocated to Hlengiwe Secondary School due to rapid numerical growth.
 Youth meetings were introduced, youth camps, banquets etc. Leaders emerged amongst the young people.
 Focus on the family teachings were instituted and activities started growing.
 That year concluded with a first anniversary celebration at Eyethu Cinema.